Doom II: Development

 Most of the levels were designed by Sandy Petersen, with American McGee playing a significant role as well.

-The final level, Icon of Sin, contains an easter egg where two of the artists put the decapitated head of John Romero as the sprite hidden behind the icon on the wall which must be damaged by rocket splash damage three times to win the game.
+The final level, Icon of Sin, contains an easter egg where two of the artists put the severed head of John Romero as the sprite hidden behind the icon on the wall which must be damaged by rocket splash damage three times to win the game.
 Romero, while playing the level to work on its sound effects, accidentally stumbled upon this in-joke of himself.
 After realising what his co-workers had done, Romero himself answered by recording his voice saying "To win the game, you must kill me, John Romero", putting it through various filters to distort it, then reverse the recording to create the "demonic chant" spoken by the head upon spotting the player.
 The photo that was scanned for the "John Romero's head"-sprite was from a Businessweek photo shot in 1994.

-One of Sandy's ideas that never made it to the final game was replacing the Fists weapon with a hand axe.
+One of Sandy Petersen's ideas that never made it to the final game was replacing the Fists weapon with a hand axe.

 Advertising for the game was between $3 million and $5 million.

 Releases

-Doom II was released on October 10, 1994 (one of the days of the Doomsday rule and exactly ten months after the original) in North America and Europe.
+Doom II was released for DOS on October 10, 1994 (one of the days of the Doomsday rule and exactly ten months after the original) in North America and Europe; distribution was handled by GT Interactive.

-An Atari Jaguar port was announced in early 1995 but it was never released.
+In 1995, a port for Mac OS by Lion Entertainment Inc. was released, as well as a port for the PlayStation.
+An Atari Jaguar port was also announced early in the year, but was never released.
 Likewise, a 3DO Interactive Multiplayer version was announced to be in development by Art Data Interactive, but it never materialized.

-A port for the PlayStation and Sega Saturn came included with the Doom ports released in 1995 and 1997 for the PlayStation and Sega Saturn, respectively.
+In 1997, a port for the Sega Saturn was released.

-A port for the Game Boy Advance was released in 2002, for the Tapwave Zodiac in 2004, for Xbox Live Arcade in 2010, and for Nintendo Switch, PlayStation 4 and Xbox One in 2019.
+A port for the Game Boy Advance was released in 2002, for the Tapwave Zodiac in 2004, for Xbox Live Arcade in 2010, and for Nintendo Switch, PlayStation 4 and Xbox One in 2019, with the latter-most platforms (with PlayStation 5 and Xbox Series X/S versions) receiving a further expanded port in 2024 alongside the original Doom.

 The release of the Doom source code has facilitated ports to many other platforms, including iOS and other cellphone systems.

+In August 2024, Bethesda announced a definitive edition at QuakeCon called Doom + Doom II.
+The new edition also includes TNT: Evilution, The Plutonia Experiment, Master Levels for Doom 2, No Rest for the Living, Sigil (by John Romero), a new deathmatch map pack with 26 maps, and a new episode titled Legacy of Rust.
+Legacy of Rust was developed by id Software, Nightdive Studios, and MachineGames.
+The bundle also included in-game mod support across both titles, along with the 2016 "IDKFA" arranged soundtrack for Doom and a brand new "IDKFA" arranged soundtrack for Doom II, both by Andrew Hulshult.

+On 10 April 2025, Sigil II was officially added to the Doom + Doom II edition.